Greetings are an activity that are an essential part of daily life skills that we all take for granted.

-My oldest son Conor is almost 9 and remains essentially non-verbal.
+My oldest son Conor is almost 9 and is non speaking.
 Just before Christmas 2018 he said his first words, one of which was “Hi”.
-(You can watch the video of him saying his first words here.)
 I have been encouraging him at every opportunity to speak and use his voice.
-He has spent his whole life until Christmas believing he did not have to try to speak so now it is a battle to remind him without using too much “verbal prompting”.

-One way that is great to encourage his interaction is through visual supports.
+One way that is great to support and scaffold his interactions is through the use of visual supports.
 I created these Greetings Visuals Supports for Conor and his little brother Jack.

 I wanted to make it a fun activity that they can both carry out along side their big sister Hailey.
 I placed the Greetings Visuals just inside the front door of our house and the entrance to our Kitchen.